 Our basic research and computational sciences fuel discovery; our clinical research programs test and validate new therapies; and our expertise in health services research ensures the effective application of this work for populations around the world.

-Led by U-M faculty, our Precision Health initiative:
+Led by U-M faculty, Precision Health:

 - Provides a cohesive structure to support broader collaboration and provide the tools and administrative support to allow our faculty to expand their work.